m-thirumal/eureka-client-1/README.md

 # Actuator dependency is must for client load balancing

-# Eureka client load balancing with feign, ribbion and spring cloud load balancer
+# Eureka client load balancing with feign, ribbon and spring cloud load balancer